mohsr/print-adventure/README.md

 in Python.
 I'm doing this project because it seems like fun, and I love RPGs!
 I've also wanted to write a text-based game for a while now.
 I chose Python over C++ so that I could gain more experience using Python.

+### NOTICE:

+As of 12/13/17, I've decided to convert this to C++, since it just brings me more joy to write in C++, and I've learned a lot of Python by this point in my career already.
+I'll convert it later on, after I release my game.

 Things yet to be implemented are listed below.
 I plan on implementing them starting with item 1, then 2, and so on.